 Even if California's conditions related to global climate change were "extraordinary" within the statute's meaning, EPA still could not grant a waiver because California does not "need" its greenhouse-gas standards and zero-emission-vehicle mandate to "meet" those conditions.
-See 84 Fed.
-Reg. at 51,349.
-To the contrary, as EPA explained in withdrawing the waiver in 2019, California's standards "will not meaningfully address global air pollution problems of the sort associated with [greenhouse-gas] emissions."
+See J.A.
+529. To the contrary, as EPA explained in withdrawing the waiver in 2019, California's standards "will not meaningfully address global air pollution problems of the sort associated with [greenhouse-gas] emissions."
 Id.
 Indeed, EPA previously found that the waiver "would result in an indistinguishable change in global temperatures" and "likely no change in temperatures or physical impacts resulting from anthropogenic climate change in California."
-Id. at 51,341 (emphases added).
+J.A.
+521 (emphases added).
 Critically, in reinstating the waiver, EPA did not disturb these findings about the futility of California's standards.